 Corrosion causes a lot of damages all over the globe with severe socio-economic impacts.
 According to Cheng (2014) pipelines designed with life span of over 50 years and 100 years fail within far lesser years due to corrosion.
 Again, the failures of these facilities are sudden without warning.
 Some damages done by corrosion range from decline in life of structures, bridge collapse, environmental degeneration, failure of structures and facilities, calculable losses yearly to incalculable damages and losses (Mignogna, 2010).

-To mitigate these deleterious microbial activities, researchers and industry professionals are exploring strategies such as biocide application, sulfate reduction inhibition, and the use of corrosion-resistant materials (Ravenschlag et al., 2021).
+To mitigate these deleterious microbial activities, researchers and industry professionals are exploring strategies such as biocide application, sulfate reduction inhibition?, and the use of corrosion-resistant materials (Ravenschlag et al., 2021).
 Corrosion of most metals is inevitable as presence of microbes is inevitable in the environment.
 The presence of microorganisms where those pipelines are buried allows the corrosion of metals of which these pipelines are made.
-Furthermore, understanding the microbial community dynamics and metabolic pathways involved in these negative processes is crucial for developing targeted interventions to minimize their impact on oil reservoirs
+Furthermore, understanding the microbial community dynamics and metabolic pathways involved in these negative processes is crucial for developing targeted interventions to minimize their impact on oil reservoirs.

 The study was therefore aimed at investigating metal corrosive potential of bacteria from the soil of oil producing areas of Delta State of Western Niger-Delta Region.